PalmyreB/MLS-SAD/README.md

 - [ ] Improve performance (possibly migrate to [VTD-XML](https://vtd-xml.sourceforge.io) by XimpleWare)
 - [x] Refactor `CodeToXML`
 - [ ] When there is a code smell in an overloaded function or method, count as multiple code smells instead of one
-- [ ] When applicable, write `Enum` name instead of an empty class name
+- [ ] When applicable, write `Enum` name instead of an empty class name? (see if it is relevant)
+- [x] When applicable, write `Interface` name instead of an empty class name
 - [ ] Choose the innermost class when classes are nested
 - [ ] Do not consider there is an anti-pattern `Passing Excessive Objects` if the object is passed as a parameter of another function.
+- [ ] Grab the line numbers thanks to the `--position` option of srcML, which adds position tags and attributes as `<pos:position pos:line="289" pos:column="18"/>` (problem: the size of the srcML resulting file is far more important).
+- [ ] Fix the problem with the classes not always appearing.

 ## Limits

 - Anti-pattern "Excessive Inter-Language Communication": The case of calls in both ways (Java to C and C to Java) is not treated.
 - Code smell "Not Using a Relative Path": The path can be a variable, concatenated strings, an absolute path got thanks to a method applied on a relative path…
 - Code smell "Unused Parameters": The detector does not work for C++ headers with extension `.h`.
+Extension should be `.hpp`.
 - Code smell "Unused Declaration": The code smell is detected in [this file from PL/Java](https://github.com/tada/pljava/blob/master/pljava/src/main/java/org/postgresql/pljava/internal/DualState.java) because of the special syntax of the [C implementation](https://github.com/tada/pljava/blob/master/pljava-so/src/main/c/DualState.c).
 - …